ethereum/ERCs/ERCS/erc-xxx.md

 ```

 #### authorizeRepresentative
 A holder of tokens can delegate authority to representatives, empowering them to execute specific operations such as `balanceReport` and `transfer`, reminiscent of the **allowances** concept in ERC-20.
-Just like any other token holder, the representative must meet eligibility criteria to perform these actions, which necessitates having the appropriate permissions.
+Just like any other token holder, the representative must meet eligibility criteria to perform these actions, which requires having the appropriate permissions.

 ```solidity
 function authorizeRepresentative(AuthorizedAction action, address representative) public;